ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/manager/system/genai/examples/genai_demo/multiple_logic_files/docs/readme_genai_example.md

 Status: this example under construction.
-It should work (build and run), but the resultant project combines the rules into `declare_logic.py` -- they should be under `logic/discovery`.
+It should work (build and run), but:

+1. the resultant project combines the rules into `declare_logic.py` -- they should be under `logic/discovery`
+2. additional customizations (new endpoints, security, etc) are not migrated in this procedure

 Use this to explore: